 Since our inception in 2008, we have devoted substantially all of our resources to synthesizing, acquiring, testing and developing our product candidates, including conducting preclinical studies and clinical trials and providing selling, general and administrative support for these operations as well as securing intellectual property protection for our products.
 Currently, COSELA is our only product approved for sale.
 We began generating revenue for the net product sales from COSELA in March of 2021.
-We recorded \$21.6 million and \$31.3 million of net product sales from COSELA for the six months ended June 30, 2023, and the year ended December 31, 2022, respectively.
-We recorded \$33.8 million and \$20.0 million of license revenue for the six months ended June 30, 2023, and the year ended December 31, 2022, respectively.
+We recorded \$32.4 million and \$31.3 million of net product sales from COSELA for the nine months ended September 30, 2023, and the year ended December 31, 2022, respectively.
+We recorded \$35.2 million and \$20.0 million of license revenue for the nine months ended September 30, 2023 and the year ended December 31, 2022, respectively.
 To date, we have financed our operations primarily through the sale of equity securities, our loan agreement with Hercules Capital, Inc., and licensing arrangements.
 Under our licensing arrangements, we are eligible to receive certain development and sales-based milestones.
 Our ability to earn these milestones and the timing of achieving these milestones is primarily dependent upon the outcome of the licensee's activities and is uncertain at this time.

-As of June 30, 2023, we had cash and cash equivalents of \$55.9 million and marketable securities of \$48.3 million.
+As of September 30, 2023, we had cash and cash equivalents of \$52.6 million and marketable securities of \$41.7 million.
 Since inception we have incurred net losses.
-As of June 30, 2023, we had an accumulated deficit of \$750.9 million.
+As of September 30, 2023, we had an accumulated deficit of \$769.1 million.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs, our commercial launch of COSELA, and from selling, general and administrative expenses associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses.
-On February 22, 2023, in connection with the decision to discontinue the PRESERVE 1 trial following the announcement of top-line results on February 13, 2023, we approved a reduction in our workforce by approximately 30% across different areas and functions in the Company, effective March 1, 2023.
-Affected employees were offered separation benefits, including severance payments.
-The costs incurred in connection with the workforce reduction was \$1.4 million, which was fully paid off as of June 30, 2023.
-See Note 14 for further discussion on this restructuring activity.
-As disclosed in the Liquidity and Capital Resources section, as of the date of issuance of these condensed financial statements, we expect that our cash and cash equivalents and marketable securities as of June 30, 2023 will be sufficient to fund our planned operations and remain in compliance with our objective financial covenants for at least the next 12 months from the date of issuance of these condensed financial statements.
+As disclosed in the Liquidity and Capital Resources section, as of the date of issuance of these condensed financial statements, we expect that our cash and cash equivalents and marketable securities as of September 30, 2023 will be sufficient to fund our planned operations and remain in compliance with our objective financial covenants for at least the next 12 months from the date of issuance of these condensed financial statements.
 To date, inflation has not had a material impact on our business, but if the global inflationary trends continue, we expect appreciable increases in clinical trial, selling, labor, and other operating costs.
 If our costs were to become subject to significant inflationary pressures, we may not be able to fully offset such higher costs through price increases of our product.
-Our inability or failure to do so could adversely affect our business, financial condition and resul
+Our inability or failure to do so could adversely affect our business, financial condition and results of operations.